 What information is required to create an Import Declaration?

-How is Import Duty Calculated?
+What is Import Duty & How is it Calculated?

 How is Import VAT Calculated?